DETAILED ACTION

 a lifter (33) that causes the document on the document feed tray to come into contact with the document feed roller by raising the document feed tray; and

-one or more controllers (41) that control the lifter, based on a detection signal from the size sensor, wherein
+one or more controllers (41) that control the lifter, based on a detection signal from the size sensor, wherein:

-Regarding claim 6, Fujii discloses the one or more controllers control the document feed roller in such a way as to stop further supply of the document on the document feed tray to the transport path by the document feed roller, in a case where the size sensor detects that a size of the document is about to be changed (e.g. via lowering the document tray).
+Regarding claim 6, Fujii discloses the one or more controllers control the document feed roller to stop further supply of the document on the document feed tray to the transport path in a case that the guide width detection sensor determines a distance between the guide members has been changed by the predetermined amount or more, or in the case that the document length sensor determines that the length of the document has been changed (e.g. via lowering the document tray).

 Claim Rejections - 35 USC § 103